Workflow¶

 The

-for which this graph service is configured.
-This attribute is simply a shortcut forconnector.profile
+ConnectionProfilefor which this graph service is configured.
+This attribute is simply a shortcut forconnector.profile.New in version 2020.0.

 - property system_graph¶